sous-chefs/nrpe/README.md

 ### nrpe.conf attributes
 * `node['nrpe']['server_port']` - the port nrpe will listen on, default 5666
+* `node['nrpe']['server_address']` - the IP the nrpe server will listen on.
+This allows you to bind to particular IPs in situations where the system has more than one IP.
+This is particularly handy in determining if nrpe should bind to the internal or public IP in a cloud environment.
+Set the attribute to the node attribute for the cloud interface you wish to use.
+Defaults to nil (not enabled)
 * `node['nrpe']['log_facility']` - syslog facility to log to, default nil (not set)
 * `node['nrpe']['command_prefix']` - command to prefix to every nrpe command (like perhaps sudo), default nil (not set)
 * `node['nrpe']['debug']` - debug level nrpe configuration, default 0